DaniyaalAhmed/ALUproject/README.md

 NEXY A7 100T FPGA board and included the following computation for two binary inputs using the switches on the board: multiplication, addition, comparison and two's complement subtraction

+##Installation
+Download all files and open using XILINX VIVADO
+You can build the RTL design as well as view the simulation results from the testbench file(.tb) Finally run the implementation to view the implementation design and use the program on the Nexy A7 100T